 - Over-simplify initially, when struggling to express emotions, in order to start talking.
 Then elaborate.

 People tend towards hyper-activity or hypo-activity.
 I simplify this with my kids, by talking about feeling UP or DOWN.
 UP is agitated, fidgety, unable to stick with one task to completion.
 DOWN is a foggy, disjointed thought process and weighted exhaustion.
 It feels like every single thing requires a mammoth effort.
 I have activities to bring me down when I’m up (journal, meditate, read), and up when I’m down (clean, walk, garden).
-Because these activities are part of my days, stress is managed on an ongoing basis.
+They are part of my days.

-We all have days where it overwhelms us.
+We all have times where it overwhelms us.
 Being present helps focus on one thing and one day at a time.
-Intensity recedes with observation.
-Sometimes noticing something reduces its impact on us.
+Intensity recedes with observation – noticing something reduces its impact on us.
 Not everything requires action or attention.
 As we ride the eddies of lockdown fatigue, where possible, let more harmony into life.